IDEA & Section 504 Public Notice

 The District assures that it will, pursuant to Section 504, provide a free appropriate public education to each qualified disabled person in the District’s jurisdiction regardless of the nature or severity of the person’s disability.
 For purposes of Section 504, the provision of an appropriate education is the provision of regular or special and related aids and services that (i) are designed to meet individual educational needs of disabled persons as adequately as the needs of non-disabled persons are met and (ii) are based on adherence to procedures that satisfy the requirements of Section 504 federal regulations.

 This notice is provided as required by the Individuals with Disabilities Education Act, Title II of the Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973.
-Questions, complaints or requests for additional information regarding the ADA and Section 504 may be forwarded to the designated ADA and Section 504 Compliance Coordinator.
+Questions, complaints or requests for additional information regarding the ADA and Section 504 may be forwarded to a Section 504 Process Coordinator.

 This notice will be provided in native languages or alternative formats, e.g. large print, Braille, as needed.